-Canada established diplomatic ties with Madagascar in 1965, five years after their independence.
+Canada established diplomatic ties with Madagascar in 1965, five years after Madagascar gained independence.
 Canadian relations with Madagascar are managed from our High Commission in South Africa, with an Honorary Consulate located in Antananarivo.
-At present, Canadian representation is at the level of a Chargé d'affaires (as opposed to a full Ambassador) pending the constitutional resolution of the 2009 military-backed takeover of the democratically elected Malagasy government.
+At present, Canadian representation is at the level of a Chargé d'affaires.

-Madagascar is represented in Canada by its Embassy in Ottawa.
-Madagascar has consulates in Montreal, Quebec City and Calgary.
+Madagascar is represented in Canada by its Embassy in Ottawa, and Consulates in Calgary, Montreal and Quebec City.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .